top of page

 About Us

-The Midwest Center for Breastfeeding Medicine was founded to provide comprehensive, longitudinal and compassionate support to families navigating feeding challenges.
+The Midwest Center for Breastfeeding and Postpartum Medicine was founded to provide comprehensive and compassionate support to families navigating challenges related to breastfeeding and the postpartum period.

 We are modeled after our sister direct primary care practice Tallgrass Osteopathic Family Medicine.
 Direct Care takes the middleman out of healthcare and connects physician directly with patient.
-The monthly membership is designed to provide direct access to breastfeeding medicine physicians to guide families through the challenges they face through the first year of life and beyond.
-Patients text, email, call, join our weekly group and come for regular visits all included in an affordable monthly plan.
+The monthly membership is designed to provide easy access to breastfeeding medicine physicians to guide families through the challenges they face through the first year of life and beyond.
+Patients text, email, join our weekly group and attend visits all included in an affordable monthly plan.

 Meet the Team